geosolutions-it/geostore/README.rst

 Documentation
 -------------
-For more information check the [GeoStore wiki](https://github.com/geosolutions-it/geostore/wiki/Documentation-index).
+For more information check the `GeoStore wiki <https://github.com/geosolutions-it/geostore/wiki/Documentation-index>`_ .

 License
 ------------
-**GeoStore** core modules are free and Open Source software, released under the [GPL v3](http://www.gnu.org/licenses/gpl.html) license.
+**GeoStore** core modules are free and Open Source software, released under the `GPL v3 <http://www.gnu.org/licenses/gpl.html`_ license.

 Professional Support
 ---------------------
-GeoStore is being developed by [GeoSolutions](http://www.geo-solutions.it/) hence you can talk to us for professional support.
+GeoStore is being developed by `GeoSolutions <http://www.geo-solutions.it/`_ hence you can talk to us for professional support.
 Anyway the project is a real Open Source project hence you can contribute to it (see section below).

 Contributing
 ---------------------